rjshap/AutoSharesAPI/rest-api/private-api/internal-securities/modify-securities/README.md

 }
 ```

 As you can see, in this sample request  we've increased the price precision from one to five.
-If we navigate to ETNA Trader,  we'll notice that the number of decimal places in the security's price has increased  to five.
+If we navigate to AutoShares,  we'll notice that the number of decimal places in the security's price has increased  to five.

 ![](../../../../.gitbook/assets/screenshot-2019-03-04-at-15.24.12.png)